 What it means for Researchers

 Checking the indications for a medication on the package insert is now a reflex for most users, who can readily identify a drug’s therapeutic category, therapeutic indications, contraindications, precautions and adverse/side effects.
 Dosage recommendations are also available (administration mode, dose, length, frequency).
 These criteria were standardized and regulated (Boutron et al., 2012).
-But few professionals are able to provide this level of detail on non-pharmacological interventions, because no standard is available at this time.
-This leaves the door open to speculation and misconceptions (Ninot, 2013).
+But few professionals are able to provide this level of detail on NPIs, because no standardized assessment and surveillance framework is available at this time.
+This leaves the door open to speculation and misconceptions such as fake medicines or parallel medicines (Ninot, 2013).

 What it means for Policymakers

-In the last ten years, pilot studies have shown the positive effects of NPIs on people’s health and their positive impact on social and economic markers.
-Observational studies have highlighted quality of life improvements and increases in survival without disability.
-However, these observations do not amount to scientific proof.
-To provide the evidence necessary for the generalization of NPIs, interventional research is now required (HAS, 2011).
+In the last 20 years, interventional studies have shown the positive effects of NPIs on people’s health and their positive impact on social and economic markers.
+Some studies have highlighted quality of life improvements and increases in survival without disability.
+The generalization and reimbursement of NPIs are now required.

 Boutron I, Ravaud P, Moher D (2012).
 Randomized Clinical Trials of Non Pharmacological Treatments.
 Boca Raton: CRC Press Taylor and Francis.

 Ninot G (2013).
-Démontrer l’Efficacité des Interventions Non Médicamenteuses: Question de Points de Vue.
-Montpellier: PUM.
+Demontrer l’Efficacité des Interventions Non Médicamenteuses: Question de Points de Vue.
+Montpellier: PULM.

 WHO (2013).
 World Traditional Medicine Strategy 2014-2023.
 Geneva: OMS.

 To reference this Blog en Sante © article